oernster/EDColonizationAsst/DEVELOPMENT_README.md

        - A recent **Windows 10 SDK** or **Windows 11 SDK**

 - MSVC 14.2 (Visual Studio 2019, v142 toolset) is **not sufficient** for
-  Python 3.12; Nuitka will fail with:
+  Python 3.13; Nuitka will fail with an error similar to:

-  > `Nuitka-Scons: For Python version 3.12 MSVC 14.3 or later is required, not 14.2 which is too old.`
+  > `Nuitka-Scons: For Python version 3.13 MSVC 14.3 or later is required, not 14.2 which is too old.`

-**If you choose to build with Python 3.11 instead of 3.12:**
+**If you choose to build with Python 3.11 or 3.12 instead of 3.13:**

 - Nuitka can still use **MSVC 14.2 (v142)**.
 - You must ensure the backend venv is explicitly created with a Python 3.11